trisulnsm/bitmaul/examples/quic/README.md

 # QUIC Protocol for Trisul

 A Trisul script that performs a full decode the the *QUIC Crypto handshake* which always happens when you connect to Google services like YouTube  over QUIC.

+# UPDATES

+AUG-14-2019     UPDATED to support the latest GQUIC version Q046.

 ## Links